 – Neil MacGregor on Living With the Gods

-During June 2017, I took part in the British Council’s fellowship programme in Venice.
-During this period of research I chose to learn macramé weaving, a technique of making textiles through knotting rope, as a means of mapmaking that is more equivocal, capricious and unstable than traditional cartography.
+In 2017 I took part in the British Council’s fellowship programme in Venice.
+During this period of research I learned macramé weaving, a technique of making textiles through knotting rope, as a means of mapmaking that is more equivocal, capricious and unstable than traditional cartography.
 Read an interview with me on the British Council blog here.

 The title of the piece refers to the 2014 Forward Prize-winning collection of poems by Kei Miller, The Cartographer Tries to Map a Way to Zion, in which a Cartographer and a Rastafarian dispute the properties and capabilities of mapmaking in asserting control over territory.